Frequently Asked Questions

 Why can scores change after I rerun analysis?

 AI models can vary slightly from run to run.
-Outline Analyzer reduces that by using structured outputs, snapshot model versions where available, and score reuse when the outline has not changed, but small variation is still possible.
+Outline Analyzer reduces that with a consistent backend model and structured prompting, but small variation is still possible.

 How should I structure my outline for the best results?

-The clearest results usually come from one chapter per row or one chapter per paragraph, with a clear title or ID and a concise summary of what happens, what changes, and what conflict or revelation occurs.
+The clearest results usually come from one chapter per row or one chapter per paragraph, with a clear chapter number and a concise summary of what happens, what changes, and what conflict, revelation, or turning point occurs.